 FREQUENCY: Spring quarters only from Spring 92 to Spring 94.
-Spring and Autumn quarters from datasets only.
+Spring and Autumn quarters from Spring 95

 NOTES: This variable is derived from AGE & CAIND.
-This variable is included on household
+This variable is included on household datasets only.

 This is a derived variable, please see User Guide Volume 4 for further guidance.